dkimbel/okcreate/javascripts/okNav/README.md

 in                    | { effect: null }       | Defines the in transition.
 Takes standard options (e.g. duration, easing) in addition to an 'effect' which the other options will be applied to in order to create the desired effect. out                   | { effect: null }       | Defines the out transition.
-Takes standard options (e.g. duration, easing) in addition to an 'effect' which the other options will be applied to in order to create the desired effect. replaceHistory        | true,                  | If false, selecting will add hashchanges to the history preventScroll         | true                   | Prevent scrolling with the hash changes activeClass           | 'active'               | className given to the currently selected tab activeElementSelector | 'li'                   | Which element receives the active class afterSetup            | function(){}           | Called after the plugin has bound to each tabbed interface
+Takes standard options (e.g. duration, easing) in addition to an 'effect' which the other options will be applied to in order to create the desired effect. replaceHistory        | true,                  | If false, selecting will add hashchanges to the history preventScroll         | true                   | True to disable, false to get jumping or an object of options to pass the scrollto plugin (https://github.com/balupton/jquery-scrollto) to smoothly scroll to the target element activeClass           | 'active'               | className given to the currently selected tab activeElementSelector | 'li'                   | Which element receives the active class afterSetup            | function(){}           | Called after the plugin has bound to each tabbed interface